jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/tokens.rst

 Tokens
 ------

-Tokens are collection of classes used to represent elements of the VHDL language.
+Tokens are a collection of classes used to represent elements of the VHDL language.
-They are grouped together under the vsg/tokens directory.
+They are grouped together under the :code:`vsg/tokens` directory.
-Each file under vsg/tokens matches a VHDL production name.
+Each file under :code:`vsg/tokens` matches a VHDL production name.
 Each class in each file maps to an element in the VHDL production.

 For example, the following production for the architecture_body: